trbabb/geomc/doc/style_guide.md

     T x = vec.mag();
     if (x > EPSILON) vec /= x;

-(There is one (rare) exception, which is when choosing between two strategies that each return a more accurate result depending on scale; for example, a complete formula vs. its taylor series approximation near an unstable point.
-In these cases the numerical considerations should be well understood, and the two strategies should perform demonstrably better in their respective domains).
+There is one (uncommon) exception, which is when choosing between two strategies that each return a more accurate result depending on scale; for example, a complete formula vs. its taylor series approximation near an unstable point.
+In these cases the numerical considerations should be well understood, and the two strategies should perform demonstrably better in their respective domains.

 Loops
 ------

-Loop variables should be type `index_t`, which will be 64-bit on 64-bit platforms, allowing for traversal of very large arrays:
+Loop variables should be type `index_t`, which will be 64-bit on 64-bit platforms, allowing for traversal of large arrays:

     for (index_t i = 0; i < n; i++) {
         v[i] += k[i];
     }

+While it is true that some loops will not require the extra bit depth, it is better to maintain consistency, and the choice of `index_t` is unlikely to have any negative impact on performance.

 Argument passing style
 ----------------------